AkhilRai28/Arrow-Detection/README.md

             return tuple(points[j])
     return None
 ```
-- **Convex Hull**: The smallest convex shape that can enclose all the points.
-- **Arrow Tip Identification**: Finds the point that is likely the tip of the arrow based on the geometry of the contour.

-### Determining Arrow Direction
+### Direction Determination
-The `determine_direction` function determines the direction of the arrow based on the identified tip:
+The `determine_direction` function determines the direction of the arrow based on the identified tip.
 ```python
 def determine_direction(approx, tip):
     left_points = sum(1 for pt in approx if pt[0][0] > tip[0])